thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 ##### Matthew:

 - As a user, I want to be able to see all the pixel painting I have completed so far, so that I can come back and look at my completed work.
-    - Priority:
+    - Priority: 4
-    - Estimation:
+    - Estimation: 1
 - As a user I want to have the ability to comment on others painting that they have published, so that I can interact with other users and make a nice community.
-    - Priority:
+    - Priority: 5
-    - Estimation:
+    - Estimation: 5

 ##### Thomas:

-- Type your user story here
+- As a college student, I want an easy and idle game to play in class, so that I focus better on lectures.
-    - Priority:
+    - Priority: 1
-    - Estimation:
+    - Estimation: 10
-- Type your user story here
+- As a casual gamer, I want to play a fun and relaxing game, so that I can unwind with friends at the end of the day.
-    - Priority:
+    - Priority: 3
-    - Estimation:
+    - Estimation: 5

 ##### Aidan: